checkdam/checkdam.github.io/_posts/2025-05-20-free-website.md

 You can make changes on the github website - but I can't advise on that - I prefer to have a local copy for editor highlighting and offline working.

-todo: editor, ssh keys, git add, commit, push
+todo: editor, ssh keys, git add, commit, push. email me if you want it part of the guide :)

 When you make a change github will build and publish the new version.
 Reload the page after a minute and your changes should show. todo troubleshooting.